QUE0202/AEGIS/README.md

 Example queries:

-Red Team:
+*🟥 Red Team:*

-Create a phishing email campaign targeting LinkedIn users.
+Create a phishing email campaign targeting LinkedIn users

 Which exploits correspond to CVE-2023-12345?

-Blue Team:
+*🟦 Blue Team:*

-Analyze this system log and suggest an alert rule.
+Analyze this system log and suggest an alert rule

 What steps should I take after detecting suspicious network traffic?

-Type exit or quit to end the session.
+*🧪 WORM:*

+Generate a reverse shell payload for Windows

+Show a post-exploitation chain for Linux privilege escalation

 ---